Helping millions of people navigate the world of technology.

 1. Is fast startup bad for SSDs?

-Enabling fast startup does not inherently cause damage to SSDs, and leaving it enabled does not have any negative impact on their lifespan or performance.
+Enabling fast startup does not inherently damage SSDs, and leaving it enabled does not negatively impact their lifespan or performance.

 2. Does fast startup damage a laptop?